Editions Mego

-Mego was an experimental electronic music independent record label based in Vienna, Austria.
-The label has been superseded by a new company, Editions Mego, which was set up both to keep Mego albums in print and to issue new albums, run by Peter Rehberg a.k.a.
+Editions Mego is an experimental electronic music independent record label founded in 1994 as Mego in Vienna, Austria.
+The label was renamed in 2006 as a new company, set up both to keep the Mego albums in print and to issue new albums, and was run by Peter Rehberg a.k.a.
 Pita.
+The label has released over 400 records in 30 years of activity.